christos42/Enhancing-Biomedical-Knowledge-Discovery-for-Diseases/annotation/README.md

 ## Annotation application
 ---
 We describe the process of sentence sampling and annotation.
+In this implementation, the output of the Metamap pipeline is used,

 ## Setup
 ### Requirements